tari-labs/tari-university/src/preface/style-guide.md

 3. Title of journal, in italics (if applicable).
 4. Publication information (volume, number, etc.).
 5. Page range (if applicable).
 6. URL address if an online publication.
-Provide this information as shown in the following example: "Available:..".
+Provide this information as shown in the following example: "Available: ..".
 7. Date you accessed the article if it is an online publication (yyyy-mm-dd), as shown in the following example.

 *Example*